Our collection of resources is designed to help Social Workers in their effort to provide the best possible care to their clients.

 Buddy Up - Centre for Suicide Prevention

-Looking for free on-line continuing education opportunities?
-Click here to access the Mental Health Commission of Canada’s (MHCC) archived webinars on topics ranging from workplace mental health to recovery and suicide prevention.
+Looking for free online continuing education opportunities?
+The Mental Health Commission of Canada’s (MHCC) webinars, case studies and more on topics ranging from workplace mental health to recovery and suicide prevention.

 E-hub Online Self-Help